Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-05-31-0-to-gltf-triangle.md

 To embed our SPV bytecode JavaScript, we'll use the same approach for embedding it in C or C++ programs.
-We compile the shaders to SPV using `glslc` and select the C array output format (with `-mfmt=c`).
+We compile the shaders to SPV using `glslc` and output it as a C array storing the bytecode (`-mfmt=c`).
-The compiler will output our shader as an array of uint32's which can be embedded into the program as an array.
+The compiler will output our shader as an array of uint32's which can be embedded into the program as an array variable.
 In JavaScript, we can embed this data as a `Uint32Array` variable.
 The shader compilation and output as an embedded `Uint32Array` is performed by the Python script below.